marmelab/react-admin/UPGRADE.md

 ## Removed connected-react-router

-If you were dispatching `connected-react-router` actions to navigate, you'll now have to use `¶eact-router` hooks:
+If you were dispatching `connected-react-router` actions to navigate, you'll now have to use `react-router` hooks:

 ```diff
 -import { useDispatch } from 'react-redux';